cbnventures/ntfy-reverse-proxy/README.md

 This ensures that, for example, you do not receive repeated calls (if the `X-Call` header is set) or multiple long vibration bursts (if the `X-Priority` header is set to `5`).

 ## Configuration for Cloudflare
-After deploying the proxy, make sure to create a [configuration rule](https://developers.cloudflare.com/rules/configuration-rules/create-dashboard/) to match the user agents specified in the `wrangler.toml` file, disable "Browser Integrity Check", and set the "Security Level" to "Essentially Off" to prevent legitimate traffic (e.g. API) from being mistakenly flagged with a 403 response.
+After deploying the proxy, make sure to create a [configuration rule](https://developers.cloudflare.com/rules/configuration-rules/create-dashboard/) to match the user agents or subdomains specified in the `wrangler.toml` file, disable "Browser Integrity Check", and set the "Security Level" to "Essentially Off" to prevent legitimate traffic (e.g. APIs) from being mistakenly flagged with a 403 response.

 A domain name is also required.
 You can conveniently [register domains](https://www.cloudflare.com/products/registrar/) within Cloudflare at cost, without markup fees as seen with other domain registrars.